Alex-Web-Github/portofolio_charles-cantin/README.md

 # Project Title: "Portofolio de Charles Cantin, Photographe".
 WP Theme created for an exercise during my formation of Web Developper at Studi-Digital School.
 ## Theme features:
-I began my project a "boilerplate" for developers only (https://github.com/AlexWebLab/bs5starter).
+I began my project with a "boilerplate" for developers only (https://github.com/AlexWebLab/bs5starter).
 This is a minimum Bootstrap 5 WordPress starter theme.
 * minimum amount of files required for a WordPress theme (index.php and style.css)
 * Bootstrap 5 CSS & JS files enqueued (in function.php from /functions/enqueues.php)